 This is combined with a theme that was without comparison and still stands up to the best-themed areas anywhere in the world.
 It is a masterclass of ride design and the end result far exceeds its individual parts and that is saying something as those parts are pretty excellent on their own.

 The only downside is its popularity.
 The Ride really appeals to most demographics.
 Only very young kids 6 and under are likely to not make the height restriction and the fun over fear factor means it appeals to all tastes.
-If you get a Fast/MaxPass or get into the park early or use the single rider then you are laughing but those queues are horrendous and you will miss a lot of the park waiting in line…but this ride cannot be missed.
+If you get an individual Lightning Lane or get into the park early or use the single rider (when available) then you are laughing but those queues are horrendous and you will miss a lot of the park waiting in line…but this ride cannot be missed.

 Have Yor Say

 The best Disneyland Resort Ride?
 That’s a bold statement, do you agree?
 Did the ride blow you away as much as it does us?
 Was the queue worth it for the end result?
 Or were you let down by the experience?
 Let us know in the comments below if you have anything to say about the Radiator Springs Racers.
 Also, feel free to ask any questions about the ride in the comments below.